Monopoles, twisted integral homology, and Hirsch algebras: Examples of Hirsch algebras

+That this is a chain map amounts to the claim that $\delta f^* = (df)^*$, which is a straightforward calculation.
+Whenever we have an operation $e^{p,q}: C \to C^{\otimes p} \otimes C^{\otimes q}$, we define to be the dual operation, including the sign in (\ref{dualmap}).
+The fact that passing to the dual map commutes with the differential shows that any relation we find for the boundary of the $e^{p,q}$ operations will translate with no sign change to a relation for the boundary of the $e_{p,q}$ operations.

-Some straightforward relations between the operations can be found in Figure \ref{relbasicops}.
-The first picture on the left simply asserts coassociativity of $\Delta$.
-The second picture asserts that the join of two elements has positive-degree (as the augmentation sends positive-degree terms to zero) and that $*\Delta = 0$, while the last depicts that where each $x^{(1)}, x^{(2)}$ has positive degree.
+Next, we should set up the graphical calculus.
+Some straightforward relations between the basic chain operations $\Delta, \tau, \epsilon, *$ can be found in Figure \ref{relbasicops}.
+Specifically, the first picture on the left asserts coassociativity of $\Delta$; the second picture is a consequence of the facts that the join of two elements has positive-degree (as the augmentation sends positive-degree terms to zero) and that $*\Delta = 0$; the third picture follows from the simple computation that for positive-degree $x$ we have